- Bachelor's Degree Completion

 Perioperative Nursing Job Outlook

-Perioperative Nursing is an exciting and rewarding area of nursing that requires nurses to have highly specialized knowledge and skills to provide comprehensive care to the client during the intraoperative period.
-There is an increasing number of surgical procedures being performed on a short-stay or outpatient basis.
+Perioperative Nursing is an exciting and rewarding area of nursing that requires nurses to have highly specialized knowledge and skills to provide comprehensive care to patients during the intraoperative period.
+Surgical procedures are no longer just performed in a hospital setting, there are increasing numbers of procedures being performed in outpatient surgi-centers.
 Despite these trends, content and clinical activities specific to perioperative nurses have been virtually eliminated from most undergraduate nursing curricula while the complexity of surgical client care has increased the demand for perioperative nurses.
 Today perioperative nurses are sought by operating managers throughout Massachusetts.

 The U.S. Bureau of Labor Statistics indicated that job opportunities for all registered nurses, including those working in operating rooms, would grow by 16% from 2014 - 2024, which is faster than average for all occupations.